Climate Risk Framework and Processes

 - assess risk,

-- identify adaptation measures, and
+- identify resilience and adaptation measures, and

 - the project type,